fmidue/xmodeler-tooling/README.md

 ```

-In a shell, to populate an existing class diagram via Alloy:
+In a shell, to populate a UML class/object diagram via Alloy:
 ```shell
 cd xmodeler-tooling
 stack exec useAlloyToPopulateCdOd filename.xml